carpentries/lesson-example/setup.md

 We use the [knitr][cran-knitr], and[remotes](https://cran.r-project.org/package=remotes)to format lessons written in R Markdown and figure out needed packages to execute the code in the lesson.
-You will need to install the `remotes` pacakge to build R lessons (and this example lesson).
+You will need to install the `remotes` package to build R lessons (and this example lesson).
 The best way to install these packages is to open an R terminal and type: